seartifacts/bau/README.md

 # BAMU
-The code for paper 'Backdoor Attack through Machine Unlearning' which was submitted to ISSTA 2024, is available here.
+The code for paper 'Backdoor Attack through Machine Unlearning' which was submitted to TIFS, is available here.

 # Environment
 This project is based on python 3.8 and pytorch 1.12.